 We encourage you to talk to your neighbour directly as soon as the problem arises.
 Chances are, they may not be aware that their dog is barking or that it is bothering you.
 If you are uncomfortable addressing your neighbour directly, we recommended placing the Dear Neighbour – Barking Dog letter in their mailbox.

 Give your neighbour time to address the issue.
 If the barking persists, you should contact us on 1300 972 753 to report the issue for further investigation.

-We will provide you with a log sheet to monitor the dog’s barking habits for a minimum period of 14 days.
+We will notify the dog owner that a complaint has been received and provide you with a log sheet to monitor the dog’s barking habits for a minimum period of 14 days.

 While our officers conduct the investigation, it is expected that you will continue to keep a log of nuisance events caused by the barking dog.

 Why do dogs wander?

 - Animals are social creatures dependent on their pack for company, leadership and guidance.
 A pet that is left alone for extended periods and not exercised or socialised with the family may seek out the company of other animals.

 - Entire animals (not desexed) will wander to seek out a partner.

 - Some animals may wander in search of food.